W-inds: Musical style

 From their debut, w-inds.' musical style was mainly bubblegum pop, as it was the trend at the time.
 Tachibana, whose parents are both DJs, listened to American music growing up.
 Their sixth single, Because of you, was even mentioned to have an "American style" to it.
 From 2003 onward, w-inds. moved on from lighthearted pop beats into more mellow ballads with mature lyrics in accordance to their growing image.
 At the end of 2008, w-inds. transitioned into dance beats.

 Other activities and endorsements

 w-inds. hosted a long-running radio show titled w-inds.'
 Windy Street (ウィンズのWindy Street, Uinzu no Windy Street), which lasted from 2001 to 2008.
 From 2003 to 2007, they appeared in commercials for Bourbon Gum, with each new single playing in every new commercial.

 In 2002, manga artist Natsume Hirose wrote and illustrated a manga titled Tokyo Style Bomb (東京スタイル爆弾, Tōkyō Sutairu Bakudan), which starred w-inds. as side characters.
 The manga lasted for three volumes and was serialized in Bessatsu Margaret.

+They performed the theme song for the Japanese version of Shrek the Third, called "Love is the Greatest Thing".